 Terry Eagleton on Tony Judt: “What matters is not how affluent a nation may be but how unequal it is.”
 ‘Public squalor’ versus ‘private affluence’.
 “Once the state hands over its functions of care…to private agencies, nothing remains to bind the citizen to the state but the fear of authority.
 The result…is an ‘eviscerated society’, one stripped of the thick mesh of mutual obligations and social responsibilities to be found in social-democratic setups.”
 “Men and women have been politically demobilized and so are politically disaffected.”

 Of course, I hear the critics immediately jump up and exclaim that that’s all about the United States not here in Canada.
 Here in Canada, well, everything’s just fine.
 No need to be protesting in our streets and cities.
 We look after one another.
 Our elections are fair and above board.
 Just ignore the growing income disparity.
 Disregard those frightening October job numbers.
 Pay no attention to extended time needed for the feds to balance the book.
 Never mind the woefully pathetic turnout for our elections.
-Nothing to see here.
-Time to pack up your tent and go home.

 The nerve of some people to question the state of our democracy.

 Because, wandering through the Occupy Toronto encampment at St. James Park over the weekend, I could not for the life of me figure out what other reasons there were for the increasingly shrill cry for the ousting of these people.
 Aside from the less than pleasing aesthetics of mismatched tents and tarps throughout the park, some mounds of refuse here and there, there was nothing unpleasant, intrusive or obstructionist about the gathering.
 It was easy to cross the park on the paths or you were free to meander randomly through the tent sites.
 No one accosted you.
 There was no unwanted proselytizing.
 Try as I might, I couldn’t ferret out any surreptitious feet sniffing.